Trump boosts hold on GOP nomination with decisive New Hampshire primary win

 With victory over Republican challenger Nikki Haley, Donald Trump edges closer to US election rematch against Joe Biden.

-Former United States President Donald Trump is one step closer to an election rematch against Democrat Joe Biden, as he secured a decisive victory in New Hampshire’s first-in-the-nation primary on Tuesday.
+Donald Trump is one step closer to an election rematch against United States Democratic President Joe Biden, as the former president secured a decisive victory in New Hampshire’s first-in-the-nation primary on Tuesday.

-Within minutes of the state’s polling stations closing, US media announced Trump would beat his Republican rival Nikki Haley by a substantial margin, dealing a powerful blow to her campaign.
+Within minutes of the state’s polling stations closing, US media announced Trump had beaten his Republican rival Nikki Haley by a substantial margin, dealing a powerful blow to her campaign.

+With 91 percent of votes counted, Trump won with 54.6 percent of votes and an 11 percentage point winning margin over Haley, who was at 43.2 percent.
+By late Tuesday, 20 of 22 delegates to the Republican National Convention had been allotted based on the voting: 11 going to Trump and eight to Haley.

 US Senator Tim Scott endorses Trump for president in blow to Nikki Haley